 What do I do if I receive a Fixed Penalty Notice?

-An on-the-spot fine (Fixed Penalty Notice) of £75 will be issued to anyone aged 18 or over caught dropping litter (including cigarette butts), chewing gum or failing to pick up dog fouling after their dog.
+A penalty charge (Fixed Penalty Notice) will be issued to anyone aged 18 or over caught dropping litter (including cigarette butts), chewing gum or failing to pick up dog fouling after their dog.

 Details on how to pay will be on the FPN.